tduyng/tduyng.github.io/content/blog/2025-09-01-my-neovim-story/index.md

 +++
-title = "Part 1: My Journey from IDEs to Neovim" description = "Just sharing my story with Neovim and why I finally made the switch" template = "post.html" date = 2025-09-01
+title = "My Journey from IDEs to Neovim" description = "Just sharing my story with Neovim and why I finally made the switch" template = "post.html" date = 2025-09-01